 Australia’s cannabis legislation was slower to develop than in Jamaica so Cannim’s priority was on securing licenses, initiating cultivation and generating revenue from Jamaica.

-Cannim is now acquiring an Australian farm and licenses to replicate its initial Jamaican operations and to leverage the global talent and capital it has attracted.
+Cannim has now acquired an Australian farm and has applied for licenses to replicate its Jamaican operations. and to leverage the global talent and capital it has attracted.
 Underpinned by research, Australian operations will focus on the emerging Australian and Asian markets.

 Bold visions cannot be achieved alone and Cannim attracted talent and formed alliances to cooperate internationally on systems, strains and know-how developed over combined decades of anecdotal and regulated use of medicinal cannabis.

 From our strategic beach-heads in Israel, Jamaica, Australia, the UK and Europe, we are extending our relationships to the China, Asia, Africa and the Americas.